ntlewis/ntlewis.github.io/index.md

 layout: home
 ---

-**WEBSITE UNDER CONSTRUCTION**
+### About

-I am a postgraduate student at the University of Oxford, studying towards a DPhil in Atmospheric, Oceanic and Planetary Physics under the supervision of Prof. Peter Read.
-Before arriving in Oxford, I studied Mathematics at the University of Exeter where I obtained a first degree in MSci Mathematics (Climate Science).
-Whilst in Exeter, I completed a masters research project under the supervision of Prof. Geoff Vallis.
+I am a postgraduate student at the University of Oxford, studying towards a DPhil in Atmospheric, Oceanic and Planetary Physics under the supervision of Professor Peter Read.

+At present, my main research interest is understanding the large-scale dynamics of Solar System and exo-planetary atmospheres, and my DPhil project is focussed on super-rotation in terrestrial atmospheres.
+I have a general interest in the full range of topics falling under the umbrella of 'Geophysical Fluid Dynamics'.

+Before arriving in Oxford I studied Mathematics at the University of Exeter, where I obtained an MSci Mathematics degree (first class).
+I completed my masters dissertation under the supervision of Professor Geoff Vallis.
+I spent my formative years at Sir Thomas Rich’s School, Gloucester.

+Having grown up in the Cotswolds, I am very fond of the outdoors and enjoy walking in my spare time.
+I also enjoy drawing, and I’m a keen squash player (although I’m not very good).

 <!--
 #### Research focus